scheepers/minimi/README.md

 ## Configure

 minimi exposes a microservice per JSON schema in the [schema folder](./schema) using [wrappers](./wrappers).
-You may change this behavior by specifying different Wrappers and controllers within [config.json](./config.json).
+You may change this behavior by assigning Wrappers to schemata in [config.json](./config.json).

 ```
 {